genner-lab/Lanternfish-phylogeography/README.md

 Data and code for the paper "Global phylogeography of hyperdiverse lanternfishes indicates sympatric speciation in the deep sea".

 Jennifer J. Freer, Geraint Tarling, Rupert A. Collins, Martin Collins, Julian C. Partridge, Martin J Genner

+scripts - includes R script to run analyses.

+assets - includes data used in the analyses